jcdickinson/symblr/readme.md

 ## Symblr

-Simple, painless and trivial symbol management for small team all the way up to the enterprise.
+Simple, painless and trivial symbol management for small teams all the way up to the enterprise.
 [Read more.](http://blog.dickinsons.co.za/symblr/2015/05/27/Symblr/).

 ### Build Status